schebz/vulnerabilities_2025_03_02/README.md

 **Combined Frontend Attacks Summary for White-Hats**

 Here’s a unified breakdown of frontend attacks from Security Vulnerabilities in Processor Frontends and their relevance to encrypted data vulnerabilities like those in the AEGIS paper ("AEGIS: A Fast Authenticated Encryption Algorithm").
 I’ve merged attacks where they’re the same and split them where they differ, with explanations.
 The attack/defence code is paired with each exploit.
-This is Skylake-focused (e.g., Xeon Gold 6226, E-2286G), so let’s patch these holes or prep for HTB domination—current date: March 01, 2025.
+This is Skylake-focused (e.g., Xeon Gold 6226, E-2286G), current date: March 01, 2025.

 ---